 Tip: Ask the client to set up an auto-forward rule in their email client so that every statement from the bank goes straight to their Reconlink import address.
 That way, the import happens without any action from the client after the initial setup.

-Method 3: Manual CSV or PDF upload
+Method 2: Manual CSV, Excel or PDF upload

 Steps: